Gummy Supplement Recalls: Common Causes and Prevention Strategies

 Prevention Strategies in Manufacturing

-1. Rigorous Supplier & Ingredient Qualification
+1. Strict Supplier & Ingredient Qualification

-2. Robust Manufacturing Process Controls
+2. Reliable Manufacturing Process Controls

-3. Comprehensive Testing Regimen
+3. Thorough Testing Regimen

-• Potency/Assay testing to verify label claims.
+• Potency testing to confirm label claims.

 • Microbiological testing to ensure the absence of harmful organisms.